-Even before the competition, Kantorow had already been attracting attention.
-He began his career at an early stage and at 16 made his debut at La Folle Journée festival in Nantes.
-Since then he has played with many orchestras, including regularly with Valery Gergiev and the Mariinsky Orchestra, and highlights in this and future seasons include the Minnesota Orchestra, Orchestre de Paris, Staatskapelle Berlin, Royal Philharmonic Orchestra, Philharmonia, Royal Stockholm Philharmonic, and tours with the Orchestre National de Toulouse, Budapest Festival Orchestra and the Munich Philharmonic, and conductors with whom he is performing include Rouvali, Yamada, Petrenko, Ivan Fischer and Pappano amongst others.
+Kantorow began his career at an early stage and, at 16, made his debut at La Folle Journée festival in Nantes, and since then, has played with many of the world’s major orchestras.
+Highlights in this and future seasons include appearances with Orchestre de Paris, Staatskapelle Berlin, Royal Philharmonic Orchestra, Philharmonia, Royal Stockholm Philharmonic, and tours with the Orchestre National de Toulouse, Budapest Festival Orchestra and the Munich Philharmonic, and conductors with whom he is performing include Rouvali, Yamada, Petrenko, Ivan Fischer and Pappano amongst others.

-In recital he appears at major concert halls such as the Concertgebouw Amsterdam in their Master Pianists series, Konzerthaus Berlin, Philharmonie de Paris, BOZAR in Brussels, Stockholm Konserthus and at the most prestigious festivals including La Roque d’Anthéron, Piano aux Jacobins, Verbier Festival and Klavierfest Ruhr.
+In recital Kantorow appears at major concert halls such as the Concertgebouw Amsterdam in their Master Pianists series, Konzerthaus Berlin, Queen Elizabeth Hall London, Philharmonie de Paris, BOZAR in Brussels, Stockholm Konserthus and at the most prestigious festivals including La Roque d’Anthéron, Piano aux Jacobins, Verbier Festival and Klavierfest Ruhr.
 He is Artist-in-Resident at Radio France, the Orchestre Philharmonique de Monte Carlo and the Gstaad festival.
 Chamber music is also one of his great pleasures, and regularly performs with Victor Julien-Laferrière, Renaud Capuçon, Daniel Lozakovich and Matthias Goerne.

-Alexandre Kantorow is a laureate of the Safran Foundation and Banque Populaire, and in 2019 was named 'Musical Revelation of the Year' by the Professional Critics Association.
+Kantorow is a laureate of the Safran Foundation and Banque Populaire, and in 2019 was named 'Musical Revelation of the Year' by the Professional Critics Association.
 In 2020, he won the Victoires de la Musique Classique in two categories: Recording of the Year and Instrumental Soloist of the Year.
 In 2021 he received the Trophée d’Année from Radio Classique.

-Born in France and of French-British heritage, he has studied with Pierre-Alain Volondat, Igor Lazko, Franck Braley and Rena Shereshevskaya.
+Born in France and of French-British heritage, Kantorow studied with Pierre-Alain Volondat, Igor Lazko, Franck Braley and Rena Shereshevskaya.

 "He is the real deal, a fire-breathing virtuoso with a poetic charm and innate stylistic mastery."